Geometry-Aware Normalizing Wasserstein Flows for Optimal Causal Inference: CONCLUSIONS

 \section{CONCLUSIONS}

 In the conclusion, we summarize key findings and insights from our study.

-First, Targeted Maximum Likelihood Estimation (TMLE) effectively conducts interpolation between \( p_0 \) and \( p_1 \) by optimally fitting the index \( \epsilon \), achieving a state of zero bias.
+First, TMLE effectively conducts interpolation between \( p_0 \) and \( p_1 \) by optimally fitting the index \( \epsilon \), achieving a state of zero bias.
 This method demonstrates precision in balancing the distributions, aligning closely with the theoretical ideal.

-Second, our preliminary experimental results indicate that the Root Mean Square Error (RMSE) of estimators based on interpolation could universally be lower than that of TMLE.
+Second, our preliminary experimental results indicate that the RMSE of estimators based on interpolation could universally be lower than that of TMLE.
 This potential improvement may be attributed to the allowance for some level of bias, which, counterintuitively, can enhance overall accuracy.

 Lastly, when equipped with oracle Riesz representers, which are the correctly specified perturbation directions of an initial statistical model, both TMLE and the C-Learner can precisely project onto a space where the efficient influence function has a zero empirical mean.
 This leads to asymptotic unbiasedness.
 In contrast, our approach involves an approximate projection of the data-inspired statistical model along a trajectory.
 This trajectory, which we define as the geometry-aware normalizing Wasserstein flows, is designed to attain semiparametric efficiency almost ubiquitously.
 It represents a sophisticated path that integrates geometrical insights with statistical efficiency, offering a nuanced and theoretically grounded approach to modeling and inference.